OpenAgFunding/development/docs/framework.md

          .. image:: _static/images/markedup_geonames_result.png
             :width: 640

-         These valeues can then be used to populat the following location fields:
+         These values can then be used to populat the following location fields:

          * (1): "ADM2" in ``feature-designation``
          * (2): "159239" in ``location-id`` and ``administrative``